 • Want to play Apple Music on some unsupported devices such as iPod nano, iPod shuffle and MP3 player?

-Apple Music Converter can help you.
+can help you.
 Apple Music Converter can remove DRM from Apple Music songs and convert them to your device supported format – MP3.
 Then, you can play Apple Music songs on any device without needing singing into Apple ID.
 Best of all, now you can play Apple Music on your old iPod nano, iPod shuffle, iPod classic or other MP3 players.
-In addition, the converted Apple Music songs won't be disappeared even if you cancel the Apple Music subscrbtion.
+In addition, the converted Apple Music songs won't be disappeared even if you cancel the Apple Music subscription.
 Free download the trial version of the program and have a try.